 Rule #4: Use Truck Stops

 Truck stops, on the other hand, are designed for larger vehicles and have plenty of extra room.
 Whether you need diesel or gasoline fuel, these travel centers supply both, and often in separate sections.
+As an added benefit, you can usually boondock overnight there.
 The added space allows you to safely pump your fuel without worrying about swinging the back of your RV into the pump island (aka, the dreaded tail swing).

 Rule #5: Know Your Size

-For RVers, however, exceeding a size limit is a surefire way to cause massive damage to your vehicle—and yourself.
+For RVers however, exceeding a size limit is a surefire way to cause massive damage to your vehicle—and yourself.
+Whether you’re driving a Class C RV, class A RV or towing an RV, there will be places your RV will not fit.
 Class C motorhomes are often over 10 feet tall, and Class A motorhomes can measure more than 13 feet tall.
 This is often right around the clearance height of some highway bridges.
 Even worse, small city bridges sometimes have less than 10 feet of clearance.

-Make sure you know your vehicle’s height and width before your next road trip by measuring from the tallest and widest points.
-Be aware of the maximum width limit in your state.
-In most states, you’ll need a special permit if your RV exceeds about 8.5 feet.
+Make sure you know your vehicle’s length, height, and width before your next road trip by measuring from the tallest and widest points.
+Be aware of the RV length restrictions by state.
+In most states, you’ll need a special permit if your RV exceeds about 8.5 feet wide.
 Be sure to download one of the many mobile apps and GPS programs which include updated information on vertical clearances along your route.

-If you’re curious about what size RV to buy, check out this More Than A Wheelin’ article about what size RV to buy—because bigger isn’t always better.
+There isn’t a one-size-fits-all solution when it comes to buying the right RV.
+Whether you’ll be taking short trips, or living full-time in an RV, check out this More Than A Wheelin’ article for help with what size RV to buy—because bigger isn’t always better.

-I hope you’ve found these tips for RV driving helpful.
+I hope you’ve found these tips and RV driving rules helpful.
 Here’s to a safe and enjoyable ride on your next RV trip.
+Don’t forget to check your RV state laws before your next trip!
+Keep Wheelin’!